mozilla/fxa/packages/fxa-auth-server/docs/api.md

 Not HAWK authenticated.

 Creates a user account.
 The client provides the email address with which this account will be labeled, the two salts, all the stretching parameters, and the resulting SRP verifier.
-Of these values, only the salts and the stretching parameters will be returned to the client when they next log in using `/auth/start`.
+Of these values, only the salts and the stretching parameters will be returned to the client when they next log in using `/v1/auth/start`.

 Because the account email is used for key-derivation by both client and server, it is important to deliver it accurately, byte-for-byte.
-To avoid transfer-encoding ambiguity (what does HTTP use, what does the JSON parser do, etc), the email should be transferred as a hex-encoded binary string, just like the salts, tokens, and SRP A/B values.
+To avoid transfer-encoding ambiguity (what does HTTP use? what does the JSON parser do? etc), the email should be transferred as a hex-encoded binary string, just like the salts, tokens, and SRP A/B values.
 For example, "me@example.com" is represented as "6d65406578616d706c652e636f6d", and "andré@example.org" is represented as "616e6472c3a9406578616d706c652e6f7267".

 ___Parameters___